 Why the Adapter Pattern Matters

-Common situations where adapters help:
+Common scenarios where adapters help:

 - Unifying multiple data sources into a single interface for UI components.